S4LCO/SalcosArmory/README.md

 ## I'm stepping away from modding entirely.
-Given the mod's popularity, I've handed this project over to Vultify (https://sp-mod.com/user/52241/vultify).
+Given the mod's popularity, I've decided to keep this repo online.
+Expect no support from me or SPT.